 Uses an artificial intelligence algorithm to remove noise from renders.
-It is based on the Optix acceleration engine and therefore has the same GPU requirements as rendering with Optix.
+It is based on the OptiX acceleration engine and therefore has the same GPU requirements as rendering with Optix.

 Optix AI Denoising can be enabled when one or more compatible Optix GPUs are selected in the System Preferences.

-This denoiser is less suited for animations, because it is not temporarily stable, but is considerably faster than the other denoising options and therefore especially useful to denoise previews or final single-frame images with high quality.
+This denoiser is less suited for animations, because it is not temporally stable, but is considerably faster than the other denoising options and therefore especially useful to denoise previews or final single-frame images with high quality.

 - Input Passes

-Controls which passes the OptiX AI denoiser should use as input, which can have different effects on the denoised image.
+Controls which Render Pass the OptiX AI denoiser should use as input, which can have different effects on the denoised image.
 Generally, the more passes the denoiser has to denoise the better the result.
 It is recommended to at least use Color + Albedo as just Color can blur out details, especially at lower sample counts.